SportsGrad from Anywhere: 13 Unexpected Lessons from a 6-Month Experiment in Nomadic Entrepreneurship (without losing my relationship!)

 As soon as I landed back in Australia I felt my mental load get immediately lighter, like a weight vest had been taken off, and life was pretty straightforward again.

-POV: you’re the only person at your hostel not going out
+POV: you’re the only person at your hostel not going out | TFW you forget your visa for India |

 2. Be wary of travelling with a ‘building’ Founder